mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 ### What is DBR and why and how do I use it in this study?

 Design based research (DBR) is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
+For a summary of those well aligned to a sociocultural approach see Hoadley and Campos [@hoadley_design-based_2022]

 The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].

 Hay describes DBR thus "learning occurs within a context of use, learning is frequently collaborative, learning as authentic, learning as inquiry-based not transmission-based" [@hay_constructivism_2001] p.
 3. Thus the broad claims are in alignment with wider socio cultural approaches.